laneastdogwalkingandpetsitting/laneastdogwalkingandpetsitting.github.io/docs/about.markdown

 title: About
 permalink: /about/
 ---
-Laneast dog walking and pet sitting consists of Hannah and Rich, husband and wife, business partners.
+Laneast dog walking services consists of Hannah and Rich, husband and wife, business partners.
 <img src="/assets/images/both681x484.jpg" class="align-right" style="padding:10px">

 Both Hannah and Rich are animal lovers, especially Hannah and for many years have had their own pets.
 Dog & cats mainly, but have also